Hat (HAT) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Hat Historical Price

-According to the latest data gathered on Hat live price page, the current price of Hat is 0.003835USD.
+According to the latest data gathered on Hat live price page, the current price of Hat is 0.003681USD.
 The circulating supply of Hat(HAT) is

 In the past 24 hours, Hat has shown a price movement of